marcel-goldschen-ohm/pyqt-ext/docs/AbstractTree.md

 greatgrandchild: None
 ```

-Custom tree model with drag and drop derived from [AbstractDndTreeModel](#abstractdndtreemodel) for an editable tree with two columns: name, data...
+Custom tree model with drag-and-drop derived from [AbstractDndTreeModel](#abstractdndtreemodel) for an editable tree with two columns: name, data...
 ```python
 from pyqt_ext.tree import AbstractDndTreeModel
 # should work with PySide6, PyQt6, or PyQt5